kassambara/survminer/README.md

 ### More customized survival curves

-Focus on `xlim` and `break.by.time` parameters which do not change the calculations of estimates of survival surves.
+Focus on `xlim` and `break.time.by` parameters which do not change the calculations of estimates of survival surves.
 Also note `risk.table.y.text.col = TRUE` and `risk.table.y.text = FALSE` that provide bars instead of names in text annotations of the legend of risk table.

 ``` r
 ggsurvplot(